guqin/Cleaning/CodeBook.md

 [38] "finalMeanOf-tBodyAccJerkMag-std()"   mean of the standard deviation of the magnitude of the time domain body linear acceleration derivative Jerk
 [39] "finalMeanOf-tBodyGyroMag-mean()"     mean of the mean of of the magnitude of the time domain angular velocity
 [40] "finalMeanOf-tBodyGyroMag-std()"      mean of the standard deviation of of the magnitude of the time domain angular velocity
-[41] "finalMeanOf-tBodyGyroJerkMag-mean()" mean of the mean of the magnitude of the time domain angular velocity derivative (Jerk)
+[41] "finalMeanOf-tBodyGyroJerkMag-mean()" mean of the mean of the magnitude of the time domain angular velocity derivative - Jerk
-[42] "finalMeanOf-tBodyGyroJerkMag-std()"  mean of the standard deviation of the magnitude of the time domain angular velocity derivative (Jerk)
+[42] "finalMeanOf-tBodyGyroJerkMag-std()"  mean of the standard deviation of the magnitude of the time domain angular velocity derivative - Jerk
 [43] "finalMeanOf-fBodyAcc-mean()-X"       mean of the mean of the frequency domain body linear acceleration X direction
 [44] "finalMeanOf-fBodyAcc-mean()-Y"       mean of the mean of the frequency domain body linear acceleration Y direction [45] "finalMeanOf-fBodyAcc-mean()-Z"       mean of the mean of the frequency domain body linear acceleration Z direction